 In my last trip to Transylvania, we were able to visit the surroundings of Cluj calmly while enjoying the mild weather Romanian summer provides.
-It was a last-second trip, so it was, that I told my friend Laura that I’d be arriving in Cluj the following day when I was already in Madrid Airport.
+It was a last minute trip, so it was, that I told my friend Laura that I’d be arriving in Cluj when I was already at Madrid Airport.

 Sometimes the beautiful friendships you make along the way and destinations themselves play their part and create the perfect situation.
-Laura found us a house with a garden in which we would have breakfast every morning while we were already flying over Germany.
+While we were flying over Germany Laura was looking already looking for a place we could crash at.
+That place with a nice garden we’d have breakfast every morning.
 What’s more, she took us to see the surroundings of Cluj and made sure we’d fall in love with Romania (in my case again).

 The Trascăului Citadel ruins

-‘We are off to the mountains, put on some comfy clothes’, says Laura and there we went.
+‘We are off to the mountains, put on some comfy clothes’, says Laura and there we go.

-Rimetea is a lovely village of Hungarian heritage and the trek up the peak of the mountain where the ruins of a Trascăului Castle remain is second to none (no sé si puedo usarla aquí pero la aprendí y quería usarla jajja).
+Rimetea is a lovely village of Hungarian heritage and the trek up the peak of the mountain where the ruins of Trascăului Castle remain are second to none.

 The views from the top are wonderful and represent the right place to take a deep breath and disconnect and enjoy nature.